TUMFTM/global_racetrajectory_optimization/Readme.md

 Our code is tested with Python 3.5.2

 # List of components
+* `frictionmap`: This package contains the functions related to the creation and handling of friction maps along the race track.
-* `helper_funcs_glob`: This python module contains some helper functions used in several other functions when calculating the global race trajectory.
+* `helper_funcs_glob`: This package contains some helper functions used in several other functions when calculating the global race trajectory.
 * `inputs`: This folder contains the vehicle dynamics information, the reference track csvs and friction maps.
-* `opt_mintime_traj`: This python module contains the functions required to find the time-optimal trajectory.
+* `opt_mintime_traj`: This package contains the functions required to find the time-optimal trajectory.
 * `params`: This folder contains a parameter file with optimization and vehicle parameters.

 # Trajectory Planning Helpers repository